Scavenger Hunt picoCTF 2021 Solution

 5. Step 5Part 5: .DS_Store

 .htaccess hints at a Mac-specific file.
-Request /.DS_Store -- this macOS metadata file is sometimes accidentally uploaded to web servers.
-It contains the final part of the flag: _f7ce8828}
+Request /.DS_Store - this macOS metadata file is sometimes accidentally uploaded to web servers.
+The file is binary, so do not just cat it; pull plain text out with strings.

 Learn more

-.DS_Store files are created by macOS Finder to store folder view settings (icon positions, column widths, etc.).
+.DS_Store files are created by macOS Finder to store folder view settings (icon positions, column widths, etc.) in a proprietary binary format.
 When developers deploy websites from a Mac without a .gitignore entry for .DS_Store, these files get uploaded to the server alongside the actual web content.
-They can leak directory structure and file listings -- tools like ds_store_exp parse them to reconstruct entire directory trees.
+They can leak directory structure and file listings - tools like ds_store_exp parse them to reconstruct entire directory trees.
+For a flag check, strings is enough since .DS_Store stores filenames as UTF-16 strings interleaved with metadata.

 Flag